-Trigeminal Neuralgia, also known as Tic Douloureux, is a chronic pain condition that affects the trigeminal nerve, the main nerve responsible for sensation in the face.
+Trigeminal Neuralgia, also known as Tic Douloureux, is a chronic pain condition that directly affects the trigeminal nerve, the main nerve responsible for sensation in the face.
 The pain is often described as the worst facial pain, ranging from mild to severe.
-Its onset is sudden, severe, electric shock-like, or stabbing pain.
-Activities like speaking, eating, or sometimes just touching the face can trigger the condition.
-The pain is usually felt in the jaw, lips, gums, or cheek.
-But, may also occur in other parts of the face and last from a few seconds to several minutes once or multiple times a day.
+Its onset is sudden, severe, electric shock-like, or stabbing pain and is usually felt in the jaw, lips, gums, or cheek, but may also occur in other parts of the face.
+The facial nerve pain can last from a few seconds to several minutes once or multiple times a day.
 For Trigeminal Neuralgia treatment in Salem, you can visit a top hospital that specializes in diagnosing and treating this condition effectively.

-The exact cause of trigeminal neuralgia is unknown.
-It may be caused by an abnormal blood vessel loop pressing on the trigeminal nerve, or by a tumour or other growth pressing on the nerve.
+While causes trigeminal neuralgia is not fully understood.
+However, known trigeminal neuralgia causes include an abnormal blood vessel loop pressing on the trigeminal nerve, or a tumour or other growth pressing on the nerve.
 Sometimes, it can occur due to facial trauma, stroke, dental procedures, multiple sclerosis, or injuries to the face or head.
+Common trigeminal neuralgia triggers may include routine activities like speaking, eating, or sometimes just touching the face.

-Common symptoms of trigeminal neuralgia include sudden, severe, electric shock-like pain in one or more of the branches of the trigeminal nerve (the fifth cranial nerve).
-The pain may involve the forehead, cheek, lower jaw, or gums.
-The pain may last anywhere from a few seconds to several minutes.
+Common trigeminal neuralgia symptoms include sudden, severe, electric shock-like pain in one or more of the branches of the trigeminal nerve (the fifth cranial nerve).
+The pain may involve the forehead, cheek, lower jaw, or gums and may last anywhere from a few seconds to several minutes.

 -